vallard/K8sClass/segment03-install/eks.md

 kubectl config get-contexts
 ```

 You'll see the different contexts.
 You can switch between contexts with:

 ```
 kubectl config use-context <context name>
 ```

-Now if you are switching with AWS you'll also have to change your IAM back.
+If you are switching with AWS you'll also have to change your IAM back.

 ```
 export AWS_PROFILE=default